-Class meets on Monday and Wednesday evenings from 6 PM – 10 PM and some Saturdays from 10 AM – 2 PM.
+Class meets on Monday and Wednesday evenings from 6 PM – 10 PM and most Saturdays from 10 AM – 2 PM.
 There is a 100% attendance policy and our curriculum meets the National Standard Curriculum requirements.
 Our EMT classes run in the Spring, Fall and Summer semesters.
 We only accept 30 students per semester.

 There are 2 ways to take the class…both options are acceptable for future entry to the GCC Paramedic Program:

 Option 1: As a 6 credit college class (EMS 101) if you are interested in obtaining college credits.
 Approximate cost is $1,199 plus books (appx $280) and certification fees *.
 Please contact the Office of Admission at GCC for information about how to register (413) 775-1801 or visit the website at gcc.mass.edu/admission/.
 If you are not already a GCC college student you will need to take the English placement test (learn more at gcc.mass.edu/testing/).
 If you have college level English then you will need to provide transcripts to GCC.
 When you take the class for college credits you may be eligible for financial aid.
 If so, you will have to also submit a college application http://www.gcc.mass.edu/admission/.

 Option 2: As a credit free class (CSW 310).
 Approximate cost is $700 plus books (appx $280) and certification fees.
 For information about how to register call the Community Education Office at (413) 775-1661 M-F day 9 AM-4 PM or visit their online course guide at gcc.mass.edu/creditfree/.
 You do not need to apply to be a student at GCC or take the English placement test, and financial aid is not available for this option.
 Most students who select this option already have a college degree, or are changing careers.

 Requirement for state EMT certification: 18 years of age at time of exam